cilium/cilium/Documentation/contributing/docs/index.rst

 Documentation
 -------------

-This section describes the style and testing methods of Cilium documentation.
-Before contributing, please review the documentation style guide below.
+This section provides guidance on the structure of Cilium documentation, describes its style, and explains how to test it.
+Before contributing, please review the structure recommendations and style guide.

 See the :ref:`clone and provision environment section <provision_environment>` to learn how to fork and clone the repository.

 .. toctree::
    :maxdepth: 2
    :glob:

+   docsstructure
    docsstyle
    docstest